 If you have done the right research about your audiences and personas, then you will have the data to drive where each type of content should be published.
 These content platforms may include your website, your blog, social media, forums, etc.

 Begin with a calendar that you realize may be altered, based upon the data you gather regarding response rates.
+You may also test some social media automation tools to streamline your workflow on a daily basis.

 A key element of your content strategy will be to analyze its effectiveness on all platforms.
 Fortunately, there are plenty of tools to get this done.
 All major social media platforms provide analytics capabilities.
 Email service providers do the same.
 And you can use any number of tools to track traffic on your website and blog.
+What's more, you can integrate DMARC and keep track of your DMARC report for insights not to get your domain hacked.

 Plan to study these reports carefully.
 They will tell you what is working and what is not, and you will then be able to re-model content that needs more work.